Are you considering living in Clacton on Sea?

 The pier hosts rides, ten-pin bowling, arcades, a Seaquarium, golf and a soft-play centre as well as numerous food, drink and retail outlets.

-Curve Wake Park specialises in fun activities of all description on the water.
+Curve Wake Park specialises in fun activities of all descriptions on the water.

-Wakeboarding, stand up paddleboarding, ringo rides, Kayaking and the amazing Aqua Park, the inflatable obstacle course.
+Wakeboarding, stand-up paddleboarding, Kayaking and the amazing Aqua Park, the inflatable obstacle course.